yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

     fun getAllContacts(): Flow<List<ContactEntity>>

     @Query("SELECT * FROM contacts WHERE name = :contactName")
-    fun findContactsWithName(contactName: String): Flow<List<ContactEntity>>
+    // flow is a ds that will notify us about there is a change in the table. in practice, the flow will emit a new list of contact fun findContactsWithName(contactName: String): Flow<List<ContactEntity>>
 //    fun main(){
 //        dao.findContactsWithName("Ali")